PUBLIC PROCUREMENT LAW IN FINLAND – A BRIEF OVERVIEW

 The most important contracting entities include state, about 300 municipalities, health care districts as well as multiple parishes.
 Each of these public authorities also have several publicly owned undertakings that qualify as contracting authorities i.e. as bodies governed by public law.

-Copy-out method is not in used in Finland which can be seen as one of the main reasons for late transposition of procurement directives.
-Finland has a track record of exceeding the transposition deadlines regarding the 2004/18/EC and 2004/17/EC procurement directives as well as the 2007/66/EC Remedies Directive.
-The transposition of the most recent 2014 directives were also delayed of nine months.
-The legislative proposals traditionally have a strong value as a legal source as they are considered to reflect the legislator’s objectives and purpose.
-Often the these proposals are very detailed and they include thorough reasoning for each provision.
-For example, the legislative proposal of Finnish Government for new procurement rules and transposition of 2014 directives is around 500 pages.
+Copy-out method is not applied in Finnish legislative procedures, which can be seen as one of the main reasons for late transposition of procurement directives.
+Finland has a track record of exceeding the transposition deadlines regarding both 2014 and 2004 Directives as well as concerning the 2007 Remedies Directives.
+The legislative memorandums and draft proposals have traditionally a strong value as a legal source as they are considered to reflect the legislator’s objectives and purpose.
+Often the memorandums and draft proposals are very detailed and they include thorough reasoning for each provision.
+The draft proposal of Finnish Government for new procurement rules and transposition of 2014 directives is around 500 pages.